In this article, learn about why there may be remaining community property, if it can be divided, and how it may be divided.

 Tax refunds issued from an amended tax return.

-You have a few different options.
-One option is to hire an attorney to help you conduct post-litigation discovery.
+The second option is to hire an attorney to help you conduct discovery as part of a post-dissolution partition suit.
 Through this process, you may be able to access your former spouse’s tax returns and other relevant documents and information.

 This article explains retirement benefits and how they can be divided in a divorce.

 This article tells you about dividing your property and debt in a divorce.